neilhkim/nf1-loss-pi3k-inhibitor-resistance-rnaseq/README.md

    - Use `03_trim_reads.sh` (Trimmomatic) if adapter or quality trimming is needed.

 5. **Alignment with STAR**
   - Run `04_star_align.sh` to build/use a STAR genome index and align reads.
-   - Produces sorted BAM files per sample.
+  - Produces sorted BAM files per sample under `data/aligned/`.

 6. **Quantification with featureCounts**
    - Run `05_featurecounts.sh` to assign aligned reads to genes.